mirrorcult/tf2-discord/README.md

 - **It's pretty smart**, and can figure out whether you're in a party queue, a server, or on the main menu 90% of the time (there are some restrictions due to how this information is gathered, unfortunately)
 - It shows **lots of information**--including a map image, map name, server name, number of players and maximum players, a timestamp...

+### Disclaimer

+A tester on windows confirmed to that, apparently, tf2-discord can register as malware with some anti-virus suites.
+I tried to fix this, but everything that popped up seemed to confirm that it was an issue with pyinstaller that I didn't really have any way of fixing.
+If tf2-discord being detected as malware *at all* gives you some unease, I get it.
+On the other hand, if you've encountered this issue and know how to fix it, please tell me or submit a PR!

 # **Installation**

 This installation assumes you have working internet and a brain.